moberwasserlechner/capacitor-sms/README.md

 * SEND_CANCELLED ...
 User cancelled or closed the SMS app. (ios only)
 * ERR_SEND_FAILED ...
 The SMS app returned that sending the message to the recipients failed. (ios only)
 * ERR_SEND_UNKNOWN_STATE ...
 The SMS app returned a unknown state.
 There is nothing I can do to clarify the error. (ios only)
-* ERR_PLATFORM_NOT_SUPPORTED ...
+* UNIMPLEMENTED ...
 Sending SMS on the web is not supported.
 * ERR_NO_NUMBERS ...
 No recipient numbers were retrieved from options.
 Make sure to deliver only valid numbers, because the whole sending will fail.
 * ERR_NO_TEXT ...
 No message text was retrieved from options.
 * ERR_SERVICE_NOTFOUND ...
 The used device can not send SMS.